premAI-io/state-of-open-source-ai/fine-tuning.md

 For LLMs, the quantity of data can be an important factor when deciding whether to fine-tune or not.
 In the news there are many success stories of companies like [Bloomberg](https://www.bloomberg.com/company/press/bloomberggpt-50-billion-parameter-llm-tuned-finance), [Mckinsey](https://www.mckinsey.com/about-us/new-at-mckinsey-blog/meet-lilli-our-generative-ai-tool), and [Moveworks](https://www.moveworks.com/insights/moveworks-enterprise-llm-benchmark-evaluates-large-language-models-for-business-applications) that have either created their own LLM or fine-tuned an existing LLM.
 However, tens of thousands of data points were required in order to make these successful AI bots and assistants.
 In the [Moveworks blog post](https://www.moveworks.com/insights/moveworks-enterprise-llm-benchmark-evaluates-large-language-models-for-business-applications), the fine-tuned model which surpasses the performance of GPT-4 on certain tasks, was trained on an internal dataset consisting of 70K instructions.

 In the case of computer vision models, data quality can play a significant role in the performance of the model.
-Andrew Ng, a prominent researcher and entrepreneur in the field of AI, has been an advocate of data centric AI in which the quality of the data is more important than the sheer volume of data. [source](https://towardsdatascience.com/is-small-data-the-next-big-thing-in-data-science-9acc7f24907f)
+Andrew Ng, a prominent researcher and entrepreneur in the field of AI, has been an advocate of data centric AI in which the quality of the data is more important than the sheer volume of data. {cite}`small-data-tds`

 To summarize, fine-tuning is not possible without data.
 Depending on the task, it could require more or less data.
 The higher the data quality, the higher the chance of increasing the model's performance.